BenBalder/EndoDraft/README.md

 - Windows 10 or newer (64-bit)
 - No installation necessary
-- No internet connection required
+- No internet connection required (only for software updates)

 ---